 After a surprising collision, the last thing on most accident victims’ minds is collecting evidence in case you have to file a lawsuit against the driver who hit you.
 However, the most successful car accident settlement stories usually have one thing in common—solid evidence proving what happened and how bad the accident was.

 We’ve often heard the expression that a picture is worth a thousand words.
-This tried and true adage rings especially true at the trial of a car accident injury case when the picture in question is of the plaintiff’s vehicle following a collision.
+This tried-and-true adage rings especially true at the trial of a car accident injury case when the picture in question is of the plaintiff’s vehicle following a collision.
 Such photographs often serve as the prism through which jurors view all of the other evidence in the case.

 Take wide-angle pictures that show the angles of the vehicles involved.
-Also, take close-up shots of injuries, skid marks and property damage.
+Also, take close-up shots of injuries, skid marks, and property damage.
 If the accident happened because a driver broke a traffic law, take photos of streetlights, speed limit signs and other traffic markers.
 You will want your pictures to tell the story of the accident.

 It depends.
-Police may take pictures if they feel the photographs are relevant to the investigation or violation, however, there is no rule requiring them to photograph every accident scene.
+Police may take pictures if they feel the photographs are relevant to the investigation or violation; however, there is no rule requiring them to photograph every accident scene.
 To be careful, it is best to always try to take your own pictures once you have received the necessary medical attention.

 For a free legal consultation, call 800-537-8185

-A vehicular accident report will contain a large amount of information necessary to pursuing your personal injury claim, such as information about the other driver, the road conditions, and any violations the officer believes occurred.
+A vehicular accident report will contain a large amount of information necessary to pursue your personal injury claim, such as information about the other driver, the road conditions, and any violations the officer believes occurred.
 Law enforcement will usually talk to all involved parties and write a statement at the end of the report.

 RESOURCE: What if the police don’t show up?

 Eyewitnesses often see critical details that people involved in the crash do not notice.
 For example, they may have seen the at-fault driver run a red light, and their testimonies could help your attorney prove liability and negligence.
 According to the Department of Motor Vehicles, you should collect witnesses’ names and contact information at the scene.

 You should consult a personal injury lawyer before you repair damage to your vehicle or have it junked.
 Your attorney can make sure there is documentation of the damage, which may strengthen your claim.
-You will also want to gather evidence of any recent repairs as this could increase the value of your vehicle.
+You will also want to gather evidence of any recent repairs or upgrades as this could increase the value of your vehicle.

 If you think a mechanical problem in your car or the other driver’s vehicle caused the accident, you will want to try to save the defective part.
-Contact an attorney to learn more about how to notify the other driver they have a duty to preserve this crucial evidence.
+You can discuss this with your mechanic or body shop, and they should be able to help.

 Keep all medical records related to the accident.
-These include bills for doctors’ visits, X-rays, surgeries, rehabilitation, special medical equipment and other expenses.
+These include bills for doctors’ visits, X-rays, surgeries, rehabilitation, special medical equipment, and other expenses.
 These documents can help your injury lawyer quantify your economic damages, which could increase the final settlement.

 Have you or someone you love been injured in an accident?

 If you were injured in an accident, contact us for a free case evaluation.
-We will work with you on a contingency-fee basis to gather this evidence and prove your case.
+We will work with you on a contingency fee basis to gather evidence and prove your case.
 You may be eligible to file a claim for medical costs, emotional distress and further damages.

 to find a Morris Bart office near you.